seanlee119/CMPM-121-Hmw-1/README.md

 The scene that I chose to make is a basic room of what I would live in.
 I included the basic room furniture like a lamp, bed, desk, chair, etc. On my desk I wanted a streaming setup so I have 3 monitors and 2 PCs to make it look fancier and more high tech.
 The stream setups that I see twitch streamers use and setup tours I see on youtube inspired this basic room setup.
 Another inspiration for the simplicity of it was my room back at home.
-The main character in the scene is the capsule as it represents a person in the room. /n
+The main character in the scene is the capsule as it represents a person in the room. \n
 List of objects:
   Cube (walls) - Unity 3d Object
   Plane (floor) - Unity 3d Object